Record-breaking NRMP Match produces 7,132 new DO residents | LEARN MORE

 If you have taken the USMLE, you should report that on your application.

-In the Documents section of MyERAS, you may create personal statements, a list of recommendation writers, and authorize transmission or retransmission of your USMLE and/or COMLEX transcripts.
+In the Documents section of MyERAS, you may create personal statements, a list of recommendation writers, and authorize transmission or retransmission of your COMLEX-USA scores transcripts.

 To begin selecting programs, click on the Programs tab in MyERAS.
 From there, you may search for programs, review Programs Selected, and/or Programs Applied to.